Waste In Place

 In the Classroom

-Educators must attend a six-hour training workshop to use the WIP Curricula.
+Educators must attend a six-hour training workshop to use the WIP Curricula and receive CPE credits.

 Check back for more training opportunities.